c-r-abc/SAD2021/README.md

 </b>

 <p>
-  This is where all of our things will be saved and tracked, the table below is so we can keep a record of whos doing what and how it's tracking
+  This is where all of our things will be saved and tracked, the table below is so we can keep a record of whos doing what and how it's trackin

  </p>